diegosalzani/smartmirror_5ai_team5/docs/Project Charter.md

 | **Scope** : At the minimum, the software will allow users to check their school hours of the day and be able to monitor the daily weather, and see a number of today&#39;s news.
 Time permitting, functionality can be extended as needed. |

 | **Risks and obstacles to success** :  A risk that the team has to face is the lack of experience in developing graphic libraries that can interface with the user and the lack of very limited time for the work required.
 This lack of experience generates many unknowns. |
+- Have the weather in real time.
+- Have daily school or working hours
+- Be constantly updated on the news of the day
+- Have the time and date of the moment when you look at the mirror